Tips for Beating Pre-Travel Anxiety

 Still wanna travel despite your fear?
 Good.
 You need to fight through your anxiety to build the life you’ve always dreamed of experiencing.
 And you deserve every bit of excitement, remember that.
 You have one life.
 Don’t short change it because your brain is a liar.

 So, look no further, friends!
-Here are my 7 tips for anxious solo travelers!
+Here are my 7 reassurances helping you slay pre-travel anxiety!

 1. Accept You’ll Feel Lonely